monnierliz/monnierliz.github.io/index.md

 So, let’s do this together!

 Online on Zoom
- 4 Tuesdays in June 6:00 p.m. – 7:00 p.m.
+4 Thursdays in July 12 noon -1:00p.m.
 (EST)
-June 7, 14, 21, 28
+July 7, 14, 21, 28
 Classes will be recorded and available for two weeks.
 (Although recordings are not interactive, it does allow for flexibility for participation on your own time.
 I encourage you to do this if you are unable to make the Tuesday night class. )

 Registration
-To register, simply respond to this email by June 7.
+To register, simply respond to this email by July 5.
 I will then send you a link to the Zoom Meeting.
 If this is your first Bones for Life® class,  you will need to submit the Foundation for Movement Intelligence  Memorandum of Understanding prior to taking a class.
 You only need to do this once. https://forms.gle/K6mNWwSemJ5dkFEq9